FlaskSimpleAuth Documentation

 Function

-… to allow full control if necessary, eg for MFA.Token authentication is always attempted unless the secret is empty.
+create_token(user)creates a valid token for the user depending on the current scheme and detailed configuration.
+Ifuseris not given, the current user is taken.
+Other parameters can be overriden, such asrealm,delay,issuer,secret… to allow full control if necessary, eg for MFA.Token authentication is always attempted unless the secret is empty.
 Setting

-results in only token authentication to be used.Token authentication is usually much faster than password verification because password checks are designed to be slow so as to hinder password cracking, whereas token authentication relies on simple hashing for its security.
+FSA_AUTHtotokenresults in only token authentication to be used.Token authentication is usually much faster than password verification because password checks are designed to be slow so as to hinder password cracking, whereas token authentication relies on simple hashing for its security.
 Another benefit of token is that it avoids sending passwords over and over.
 The rational option is to use a password scheme to retrieve a token and then to use it till it expires.
 This can be enforced by setting

-on the login route used to retrieve a token.Token expiration can be understood as a kind of automatic logout, which suggests to choose the delay with some care depending on the use case.
+FSA_AUTHtotokenand to only addauthn="basic"on the login route used to retrieve a token.Token expiration can be understood as a kind of automatic logout, which suggests to choose the delay with some care depending on the use case.

 Internally token checks are cached so that even with slow JWT public-key schemes the performance impact should be low.